sb-istvan/address-manager/README.md

 This is a practice project for managing billing and delivery addresses of an imaginary webshop.

 On the home page all addresses are visible.
-Adding new address is possible only after logging in.
+Adding new address and deleting rows are possible only after logging in.
 This is either possible via GitHub login or with username + password combination.

 Technologies: